 Rosa joined Watsi on October 5th, 2016.
-Five years ago, Rosa joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+4 other people also joined Watsi on that day!
 Rosa's most recent donation traveled 4,100 miles to support Marlene, a woman from Haiti, to fund prep for cardiac surgery.

 Rosa has funded healthcare for 27 patients in 9 countries.